-The Stop TB Partnership is governed by the Board, supported by two standing Board committees, the Executive Committee and the Finance Committee.
+The Stop TB Partnership is governed by the Coordinating Board, supported by two standing board committees, the Executive Committee and the Finance Committee.

-The Stop TB Partnership Secretariat ("Secretariat") is based in Geneva and facilitates the work of the Board and overall Partnership as determined by its Board approved Operational Strategy.
-The Secretariat is led by an Executive Director and is hosted by UNOPS, which provides administrative and hosting services, as it does not have its own legal status.
+The Stop TB Partnership Secretariat is based in Geneva and facilitates the work of the Board and overall Partnership as determined by its board approved Operational Strategy.
+The Secretariat is led by an Executive Secretary and is hosted by WHO, which provides administrative services as it does not have its own legal status.

-Stop TB Partnership Working Groups provide platforms for communication to inform and promote policies and guidelines in support of the implementation of the Global Plan to End TB.
+Stop TB Partnership Working Groups provide platforms for communication to inform and promote policies and guidelines in support of implementation of the Global Plan.